Basic crochet beanie pattern (free & beginner friendly)

 Is this a good crochet beanie pattern for beginners?

 Yes!
-This easy crochet beanie pattern is designed with beginners in mind.
-It uses only basic stitches, includes clear step-by-step instructions, and has a full video tutorial so you can follow along as you work.
+This easy crochet beanie pattern is designed with beginners in mind and includes clear instructions plus a full video tutorial.

 What yarn is best for this beanie?

-Use soft worsted weight yarn (#4 medium).
-Acrylic yarn is a popular choice because it’s affordable, machine washable, and keeps its shape well.
+Soft worsted weight yarn (#4 medium) works best.
+Acrylic yarn is a popular choice because it’s affordable, machine washable, and holds its shape well.

-Do I have to add a pom pom to the beanie?
+Do I have to add a pom pom?

-Can I sell the beanies I make from this pattern?
+Can I sell finished beanies made from this pattern?

 Yes!
-You’re welcome to sell finished beanies you crochet using this pattern.
+You may sell finished beanies made using this pattern.
 When possible, please credit Lovable Loops as the designer.

 More free crochet hat patterns